 Notarizations are available online through sites such as Notarize or OneNotary.
 In these cases, the notary and the signer meet virtually.
 The notary verifies the signer’s willingness to sign the document, attaches an electronic seal and attaches a digital certificate with their electronic signature.
 The notary may be required to keep an audio and visual recording of the notarization.

 What is the cost of getting a document notarized?

 The maximum fee a notary can charge varies by state.
 Most notary services range between $1 and $15.
 Online notary services may cost up to $25.
-Some banks offer notarization services to their customers free of charge.
+Some banks and libraries offer notarization services to their customers free of charge.

 The steps and cost of getting a document notarized vary by state, so make sure to check your state’s requirements.